-The accounts of the City are organized on the basis of funds and account groups.
-A fund is defined as an independent fiscal and accounting entity wherein operations of each fund are accounted for in a separate set of self-balancing accounts that record resources, related liabilities, obligations, reserves, and equity segregated for the purpose of carrying out specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations.
-The City accounts for the activity of the Article 8, Section 99400(a) funds in its TDA Fund which is a Special Revenue Fund.
+The accounts of the County are organized on the basis of funds and account groups.
+A fund is defined as an independent fiscal and accounting entity wherein operations of each fund are accounted for in a separate set of self-balancing accounts that record resources, related liabilities, obligations, reserves and equity segregated for the purpose of carrying out specific activities or attaining certain objectives in accordance with special regulations, restrictions or limitations.
+For the purpose of these financial statements, the activity of the Article 8, Section 99400(a) funds are accounted for as a Special Revenue Fund.
 Special Revenue Funds are used to account for and report on a particular source of revenue.